jmikedupont2/Auto-GPT/turbo/docs/presets.md

 ## Contributing

-What Personas would you like to see?
-Is there a Persona you'd like to contribute?
+What Presets would you like to see?
+Is there a Preset you'd like to contribute?

 Share your feedback on discord (@lc0rp), or by opening an issue on GitHub.